 Regular exercise, especially targeted moves designed to build bone density in fracture-prone areas, has been shown to be comparable to drug therapy.
 And as Savers know, adopting a bone-rejuvenating lifestyle is ultimately more effective than any drug, because it truly heals and builds bone; it doesn’t artificially mask a symptom.

 In addition, a bone-healthy lifestyle has many attenuating benefits besides healthier, stronger, fracture-resistant bones and better balance to prevent falls.
 You also reap the “side effects” of improved overall health, more energy, and a happier outlook.
-A nutritional and exercise-based approach, like the Save Our Bones Program, offers a positive effect on the health and well-being of its participants.
+A nutritional and exercise-based approach, like the Osteoporosis Reversal Program, offers a positive effect on the health and well-being of its participants.
 No drug can even come close to offering that!

 The Fact Is, The Current Mainstream Approach Just Isn’t Working